imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/mamba.md

 ## Introduction

 Mamba is a new architecture designed to address a longstanding challenge in sequence modeling: the trade-off between efficiency and accuracy.
-Sequence modeling tasks involve analyzing ordered sequences of data, such as text, audio, or DNA.
+Sequence modeling tasks involve analyzing ordered sequences of data, such as text, audio, or video.
 These sequences can vary greatly in length, and processing them effectively requires models that are both powerful and computationally efficient.

 Traditionally, [recurrent neural networks (RNNs)](./lstm_gru_rnn.md) were the go-to architecture for sequence modeling.
 However, RNNs suffer from limitations, like they struggle to capture long-range dependencies between elements in the sequence.
 This leads to accuracy problems.

 Transformers emerged as a powerful alternative to RNNs, addressing some of their shortcomings.
 Transformers employ an attention mechanism that allows them to focus on specific parts of the sequence, improving their ability to capture long-range dependencies.
 However, Transformers come with their own drawbacks as they can be computationally expensive and memory-intensive, especially for very long sequences.

-Mamba builds upon State Space Models (SSMs), a less common type of neural network architecture for sequence modeling.
+Mamba builds upon State Space Models (SSMs), a less common type of architecture for sequence modeling.
 SSMs offer advantages in terms of speed and memory usage compared to Transformers.
 However, they haven't been able to match the accuracy of Transformers on various tasks.
 Mamba addresses this accuracy gap by introducing several innovations to SSMs, making them competitive with Transformers while retaining their efficiency benefits.

 ## State Space Models (SSMs)